jacogreyling/pexeso/README.md

 ## Requirements

-You need [Node.js](http://nodejs.org/download/) v8.1.x or above installed and you'll need [MongoDB](http://www.mongodb.org/downloads) installed and running.
-You will also need to download and install the [CA Live API Creator](https://www.ca.com/us/products/ca-live-api-creator.html).
+You need [Node.js](http://nodejs.org/download/) v8.1.x or above installed.
+You will also need [MongoDB](http://www.mongodb.org/downloads) installed and running as well as [Redis](https://redis.io) on localhost.
+You can optionally download and install the [CA Live API Creator](https://www.ca.com/us/products/ca-live-api-creator.html) to create / secure your public facing API's.

 We use [`bcrypt`](https://github.com/ncb000gt/node.bcrypt.js) for hashing secrets.